Alternative Spirituality and Religion Review

 Your review manuscript should begin with the book information, then the body of your review, and then your name and affiliation (if an independent scholar, name plus city and country of residence) at the end.
 Please cite your book in the following style:

-As a condition of publication in ASRR, authors must complete the Publication Agreement that gives the journal permission to publish the author's work.
-You can download the form below:
+As a condition of publication in ASRR, authors must complete a Publication Agreement that gives the journal permission to publish and preserve the author's work.

-Completed format should be returned by e-mail to [email protected].
+Completed publication agreements should be returned by e-mail to [email protected].
 If necessary completed forms may also be returned to this address:

 Academic Publishing, Inc.